cloud-gov/cg-site/content/ops/federated-identity.md

 ### Adding a new Identity Provider

-Provide the IdP with our SP our [SP metadata](https://login.fr.cloud.gov/saml/metadata).
+Provide the IdP with our [SP metadata](https://login.fr.cloud.gov/saml/metadata).
 This is a machine-readable document describing our SAML endpoints and configuration.

 In return, the IdP needs to provide their metadata (either as an XML file or a URL), a list of domains the IdP is responsible for authenticating, and a logo that will be displayed on our login page.